-The $\hat{\mu}$ and \hat{N}{μ} estimated as explained in Sect.
+The $\hat{\mu}$ and \hat{N}{μ} estimated as explained in Sec.
 2 are subject to two sources of bias that are not intrinsic to the counting strategies, and not related to the pile-up either.

-In first place, it is possible that one muon does not create an output signal strong or long enough such that it matches the pattern "1111xxxxxxx".
-This is an inefficiency of the detector and of the pattern matching strategy that leads to undercounting, and affects all strategies to the same extent.
+In first place, it is possible that one muon does not create an output signal strong or long enough such that it matches the pattern "1111xxxxxxxxx".

-Fig. 3 Simulation of the signal generated by muons of an air-shower simulated event on a UMD module.
-The muons (circles) impinge at a certain time (x-axis) on the different segments of the detector, which are coupled to a channel (y-axis), generating a binary signal (lines), which are then matched to a single-muon pattern (rectangles)
+Fig. 3: Simulation of the signal generated by muons of an air-shower simulated event on a UMD module.
+The muons (circles) impinge at a certain time (x-axis) on the different segments of the detector, which are coupled to a channel (y-axis), generating a binary signal (lines), which are then matched to a single-muon pattern (rectangles).